We have all experienced rummaging through our emails for that follow-up or approval.

 Getting caught up in email exchanges about a specific topic or project can be difficult when people email back and forth.

-And, if you use an email thread or chain, you can group all emails related to a specific topic into a single email.
+And, if you use an email chain or thread, you can group all emails related to a specific topic into a single email.
 It will assist everyone involved in the conversation in keeping track of the emails.

 They make your emails seamless